TharunAntony/AToolforManagingStudentSoftwareProjects/README.md

 Once it is run once, it can be commented out again or can be deleted.
 There are two types of student test data, one with preferences and one without.
 It is recommended to test with the students with preferences first, then add the students with no preferences.
 Convenors will have to be created manually through the register system on the webpage.

-If you need help running the program, feel free to contact me through my university email:
+If you need help running the program, feel free to contact me through my email:

-ta301@student.le.ac.uk
+tharunkingantony@gmail.com